sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## HC-12

 HC-12 is a comparable radio technology to 3DR with similar range and performance characteristics.
-Its configuration and usage with iNav is well documented https://quadmeup.com/diy-wireless-telemetry-link-for-uav/ and https://quadmeup.com/hc-12-433mhz-wireless-serial-communication-module-configuration/.
+Its configuration and usage with INAV is well documented https://quadmeup.com/diy-wireless-telemetry-link-for-uav/ and https://quadmeup.com/hc-12-433mhz-wireless-serial-communication-module-configuration/.
 The configuration documented would work equally well in ezgui and [mwp](https://github.com/stronnag/mwptools).
 These small radios work really well with good range in FU3 mode / 9600 baud (and very cheap).

 ## Openlrsng